rb643/fieldtrip_restingState/Output/README.md

-# Some example output files from the initial analysis
+# Output from the initial analysis

-## Circular cord diagram of networks thresholded at 10% density
+## Circular chord diagram of networks thresholded at 10% density
 WPLI values for all between electrode connections that survive a threshold of 10% above the minimal spanning tree.
 Connections are shaded according to their strength with blue connections indication a negative relationship and red indicating a positive one.
 All right-hemisphere electrodes are marked in yellow whearas all left-hemisphere electrodes are marked in blue.
 Central or midline electrodes are marked grey.
 All nodes in the cicrular diagram are scaled according to the number of connections they have that survive the 10% threshold.

 ![Networks](https://raw.githubusercontent.com/rb643/fieldtrip_restingState/master/Figures/CircularNetwork.tif)

 ## Comparing pairwise connections within every band
-Lower triangle shows p-values that resulting from a groupwise permutation test of each connection.
+The figures below show the outcome of pairwise permutations for every connection across groups and across the five frequency bands.
+Lower triangles shows p-values of each connection comparison.
 The upper triangle indicates which connections survive FDR correction for multiple comparisons.
 Clicking on the figures opens an embeded file that can be navigated.

 ### Delta Band WPLI Connectivity
 <div>